 How Many Teeth in the Adult Mouth?

 A Dental Assistant will need to know that the adult has 32 teeth in their mouth, 16 in the maxilla and 16 in the mandible.
-Here are what the teeth in your mouth are called:
+Here is the terminology of what the teeth in your mouth are called:

 Bicuspid: A premolar tooth; a tooth with two cusps.

 Canine: any of the four teeth, one on each side of the upper and lower jaws, situated between the lateral incisor and the first premolar.

 Cusped: Single cusped tooth located between the incisors and bicuspids